The Sanctuary Course for Catholics

 - Prayers and reflections

 Learn more about this course and Sanctuary Mental Health Ministries at www.sanctuarymentalhealth.org/catholics/

 More resources related to this course, including transcripts and promotional materials, can be found here.

 Warning: This course and films address difficult and sensitive topics, and may not be appropriate for a young audience.
 Parental guidance is advised.

-This film captures the experiences of individuals in their own words; the views and opinions expressed are those of the speakers and do not always represent the views of Sanctuary Mental Health Ministries, FORMED, or the Augustine Institute."
+These films capture the experiences of individuals in their own words; the views and opinions expressed are those of the speakers and do not always represent the views of Sanctuary Mental Health Ministries, FORMED, or the Augustine Institute.

 Session 3: Mental Illness

 Have you ever wondered whether poor mental health is a sign of weak faith, or wanted to hear the Church’s position on medication?
 In this film you will meet Hillary, who lives with depression and has experienced postpartum depression—a serious mood disorder that can occur during or after pregnanc...